Box spaces of the free group that neither contain expanders nor embed into a Hilbert space: Subgroups of the free group

 The box space of a free group corresponding to a $2$-homology cover was first considered by Arzhantseva, Guentner and \v{S}pakula in \cite{AGS}, who proved that such a box space coarsely embeds into a Hilbert space, as one can construct a wall structure on it using the covering space structure.

-In \cite{Kh13}, this was generalised as follows: given any $m\geq 2$ and any sequence $\{X_i\}$ of $2$-connected finite graphs where the number of maximal spanning trees in $X_i$ not containing a given edge does not depend on the edge, the sequence of $\mathbb{Z}_m$-homology covers of the $X_i$ coarsely embeds into a Hilbert space (uniformly with respect to $i$) if $\girth(X_i)\rightarrow \infty$.
-Note that this holds even if the sequence $\{X_i\}$ does not embed coarsely into a Hilbert space.
+In \cite{Kh13}, this was generalized as follows. \begin{theorem}[Theorem 4, \cite{Kh13}] Given any $m\geq 2$ and any sequence $\{X_n\}$ of $2$-connected finite graphs where the number of maximal spanning trees in $X_n$ not containing a given edge does not depend on the edge, the sequence of $\mathbb{Z}_m$-homology covers of the $X_n$ coarsely embeds into a Hilbert space (uniformly with respect to $i$) if $\girth(X_n)\rightarrow \infty$. \end{theorem}

-In particular, we have that the box space $\Box_{\Gamma(N_i)} F_3$ corresponding to the $q$-homology covers of any box space $\Box_{N_i} F_3$ of the free group embeds coarsely into a Hilbert space, even if the box space $\Box_{N_i} F_3$ is an expander sequence.
+Note that this holds even if the sequence $\{X_n\}$ does not embed coarsely into a Hilbert space.
+In particular, we have that the box space $\Box_{\Theta(N_n)} F_3$ corresponding to the $q$-homology covers of any box space $\Box_{N_n} F_3$ of the free group embeds coarsely into a Hilbert space, even if the box space $\Box_{N_n} F_3$ is an expander sequence.

-We now restrict ourselves to the following setting: the sequence $\{N_i\}$ is as defined in the previous subsection, and we consider the sequence of subgroups $\{\Gamma(N_i)\}$ corresponding to the $q$-homology covers.
+We now restrict ourselves to the following setting: the sequence $\{N_n\}$ is as defined in the previous subsection, and we consider the sequence of subgroups $\{\Theta(N_n)\}$ corresponding to the $q$-homology covers.
 We have the following relation between the sequences, which we will need in the subsequent sections.

 \begin{proposition} Let $k,n\in\N$ with $0<k<n$.
-Then $N_n\Gamma(N_k) = N_{k+1}$. \end{proposition}
+Then $N_n\Theta(N_k) = N_{k+1}$. \end{proposition}